AlexanderMarinsek/Anemo-Counter-Circuit/README.md

 ## Further reading

-More about the ACC and its usage can be found in [my master's thesis](https://www.researchgate.net/profile/Alexander_Marinsek).
+More about the ACC and its usage can be found in [Alexander's thesis](https://www.researchgate.net/profile/Alexander_Marinsek).